JustifiedTB/group-project-1/README.md

 We primarily compared two datasets: the World Happiness Report 2023 and the 2023 Global Country Development & Prosperity Index.
 We evaluated selected countries to compare their rankings across these datasets, assessing consistency in how nations were rated.

+The World Happiness Report uses a combination of surveys from the Gallup World Poll as well as statistics from the World Development
+Indicators and World Health Organization.

+The 2023 Global Country Development & Prosperity Index, produced by the Legatum Institute, uses "67 discrete policy focused elements" which are a combination of expert surveys, various international reporting sources and databases, including the Gallup poll.

 - Health Metrics Deep Dive: